alphagov/govuk_frontend_toolkit/docs/javascript.md

 ### Usage

-By default, this behaviour will only be applied to links with a role of button.
+This behaviour will be applied to elements with a role of button.

 ```html
 <a class="button" role="button">A button</a>